richardzhao2/Blood-Money/README.txt

-Welcome to PAYDAY 2D, a socket based multiplayer game for 2 players.
+Welcome to Blood Money, a socket based multiplayer game for 2 players.

 To play, run masterclientfinal.py in Python 3.6 or later